-4. Diet changes
+4. Diet Changes

 You can immensely improve your circulation by replacing what you eat.
 Instead of eating processed food – basically, those high in salt, fat, and sugar – try adopting a diet of complex carbohydrates.
-This means things like whole-wheat breads, oat bran, brown rice, baked beans, and edible-podded peas.
+This means things like whole-wheat bread, oat bran, brown rice, baked beans, and edible-podded peas.

 Another nutrient that may help is vitamin E, which can thin the blood so it can pass more efficiently through narrowed vessels.
 Consume more vitamin E from foods that contain healthy fat, such as seeds, nuts, avocado, and wheat germ.

-Tips to improve hearing
+Tips to Improve Hearing

-Even if you can’t go back in time to lower the volume on your radio and TV, or avoid those really loud concerts, you can put in some effort now to preserve the hearing you have left.
+Even if you can’t go back in time to lower the volume on your radio and TV or avoid those really loud concerts, you can put in some effort now to preserve the hearing you have left.

 Avoid noisy areas when possible or invest in earplugs or headphones, which can cancel out the sound of those pounding noises.
 In fact, if you’re unsure whether an environment is too noisy, there is now an app for that!
-The app is called dB Volume Meter and it will indicate when the noises get too loud.
+The app is called dB Volume Meter, and it will indicate when the noises get too loud.

 If you use earphones regularly and they aren’t proper, they could be causing you harm.
-If you don’t have noise-cancelling earphones, you could be cranking up the volume to compensate, but you should never listen to music through earphones more than 60 percent volume level unless you’re asking for hearing loss.
+If you don’t have noise-canceling earphones, you could be cranking up the volume to compensate, but you should never listen to music through earphones more than 60 percent volume level unless you’re asking for hearing loss.